 Free access to online performances—via streaming, YouTube, social apps, and personal websites—means making a living through digital art is near impossible.
-However, we might still find value in the lessons we can learn about classical music culture, from concert halls to TikTok.

 A few months ago, a spiral of memes circulated TikTok, mocking the social media etiquette of millennials.
 Prevalent in the UK amongst under-25s, TikTok’s video-sharing platform has surpassed Facebook and Whatsapp as the world’s most downloaded non-gaming app.
 Its users can film, edit and share 15-second clips, and, like any other social app, discover a mixed bag of unlimited creative capacity alongside the potential for cruelty, cults, questionable algorithms and security concerns.
 According to pop-culture journalist Rachel Aroesti, it has an ironclad ability to make anyone born before the turn of the millennium feel like a bewildered OAP.
 People in the UK have been spending more time on TikTok since the lockdown and isolation measures were introduced.
 The creation of a meme which scrutinises content made by new, older TikTok users suggests that not everyone met the standards of Generation Z.